Anatomy of the Knee

 The knee is a vulnerable joint.
 It bears a lot of stress from everyday activities such as lifting and kneeling.
 It also bears stress from high-impact activities such as jogging and aerobics.

 The knee is formed by the following parts:

 Tibia.
 Shin bone or larger bone of the lower leg

 Fibula.
 Smaller of the 2 lower leg bones

 Each bone end is covered with a layer of cartilage that absorbs shock and protects the knee.
 Basically, the knee is 2 long leg bones held together by muscles, ligaments, and tendons.

 Tendons are tough cords of tissue that connect muscles to bones.
 Ligaments are elastic bands of tissue that connect bone to bone.
-Some ligaments on the knee provide stability and protection of the joints, while other ligaments limit forward and backward movement of the tibia (shin bone).
+Some ligaments on the knee provide stability and protection of the joints.
+Other ligaments limit forward and backward movement of the tibia or shin bone.

 Dozier, Tennille, RN, BSN, RDMS,Ogiela, Dennis, MD